 I could now concentrate back on the rear of the van.
 Again, the previous owner had installed a dated vinyl floor that had a wood effect.
 This had to go.
 I needed a black and white chequered floor, there was no question about it.
 I simply visited a local carpet shop and bought an roll end.

 Fitting Out The Back Of The Van

-When revamping the back of their camper van, some people decide to have full width seats in the back, and others opt to have 3/4 width seats that allow for kitchen units to be added.
-I had read that you can fit IKEA kitchen units into the back of a T4, so this is what I did!
+When revamping the back of a camper van, some people decide to have full width seats in the back, and others opt to have 3/4 width seats that allow for kitchen units to be added.
+I had read that you can fit IKEA kitchen units into the back of a T4, so this is what I did.
 I bought a set of wall carcasses that would allow me to have a tall cupboard at the back and opted to go for high gloss red doors.
-This would really fit in with my vans style.
+This would really fit in with my van’s style.
 I only had to modify one unit so that it would fit at the top of the van and fit the curvature of the roof.
 All the others fitted in perfectly next to my rock and roll bed without any modifications required.

 It was at this stage I actually decided to not install a cooker and fridge.
 A lot of people do this, but I didn’t think it was very flexible and to be honest, I never really fancied cooking in my van anyway.
 Instead I thought I would buy a decent mobile camping cooker and a 12v fridge.
 This would give me the flexibility to have more surface space on top of the units and more cupboard space too.

 So what’s next for my VW Camper Van Restoration?
 I knew I would have to install my electrics, add my in car entertainment and also install my lights.
 I also had to decide on my seat upholstery in the back as well as decide on the surface of the kitchen.
 This was going to the fun part where I add the final polish….

 And that’s where Part 2 of Stu’s Campervan Restoration Ends!

 Inspired by Stu’s story?

 Did Stu manage to achieve his Camper Van dream?